ecmwf-ifs/ecaeropt/README.md

 You can use the code and report any issue or propose any new feature.
 Please, check also the documentation you can open the file **docs/build/html/index.html**

+If you want to contribute at coding level, there is a dev branch, where changes and implemented and evetually when full tested they are integrated in master branch.
+When a full set of features is included then we add a tag with the version.